Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 If you like architecture, design and history, you can’t miss this Beaux Art beauty designed by Albert Kahn.
 The Belle Isle Aquarium is the oldest and, at one time, the largest aquarium in the United States.

-Mismanagement saw the aquarium neglected, run down, and eventually closed.
+The aquarium was once neglected, run down, and eventually closed.
 But the Belle Isle Conservancy reopened it after several years, and restoration is still in effect.
+It’s looking better each year.

-Aside from the tanks filled with exotic fish and amphibians, the design itself is a sight to behold.
-Ornate arches made of opalescent and green glass tiles line the vaulted ceiling, forcing you to look up and marvel.
+Aside from the tanks filled with exotic fish and amphibians, the design is a sight.
+Ornate arches of opalescent and green glass tiles line the vaulted ceiling, forcing you to look up and marvel.
 You can support the conservancy by purchasing a T-shirt or other items from the small gift shop.

 Address: 3 Inselruhe Ave, Detroit, MI 48207.